 Monica Romero Matthews is a mom just like you.
 A mom searching for answers for her family,

-When she was searching for guidance on how to help her son win scholarships, she did not find what she was looking for.
+When she was searching for guidance on how to help her son win scholarships, she had trouble finding what she was looking for.

-She needed help and wanted to learn how to win a scholarship!
+She needed help and wanted real and actionable steps to winning a scholarship.

-She took matters into her own hands and researched successful scholarship winners and discovered what scholarship judges look for in their chosen winners.
+She took matters into her own hands and researched successful scholarship winners, what they did, and discovered exactly what scholarship judges look for in their chosen winners.

-And her methods worked.
+She walked her son through those steps, and it worked.
 Her son was awarded over $100,000 in scholarships!

 As a result, she developed a method like no other found anywhere on the internet or in scholarship help books.